Color Mode

 Script arguments:

-: Indicates the proportion of the execution of the API request; for example, the above figure is filled with 2 and 1 respectively; after the request in theon_start
+• @task(): Indicates the proportion of the execution of the API request; for example, the above figure is filled with 2 and 1 respectively; after the request in the on_start function is completed; the function will be randomly executed according to the proportion of 2:1.
+The function must have @task() to be executed.

-: Indicates the random interval of each request.task_set
+• wait_time: Indicates the random interval of each request.

-class defines the user's task information, this attribute is required;host
+• task_set: Point to a TaskSet class, TaskSet class defines the user's task information, this attribute is required;

 Enter the locust terminal, and start testing: